Skip to Content

 Do I have to tie the lamb?

 No, aesthetics are the only reason to tie the chops.
-But if I am ging indulgent I want dinner to look good too!
+But if I am going indulgent, I want dinner to look good too!

 Can I use something other than port to make a sauce?

-You could use something like Madiera or Marsala wine.
+You could use something like Madeira or Marsala wine.
 But I would personally use a bold red wine if I were not to use ruby port.

 Can I cook the chops more or less than medium rare?

 Yes, of course!
-It is your dinner and I pass no judgement on how anyone else wants to eat their food.
+It is your dinner, and I pass no judgment on how anyone else wants to eat their food.

 Over head pan fried Barnsley chop with port lamb sauce, straw potatoes and minted peas.